 Coronavirus cases rise to 258 in India: Health Ministry

-Delhi has, so far, reported 26 positive cases, which include one foreigner, while Uttar Pradesh has recorded 24 cases, including one foreigner.
-Maharashtra has 52 cases, including three foreigners, while Kerala has recorded 40 cases, which include seven foreign nationals.
+Maharashtra has reported the highest number of COVID-19 cases at 52, including three foreigners, followed by Kerala at 40, including seven foreign nationals.
+Delhi has reported 26 positive cases, which include one foreigner, while Uttar Pradesh has recorded 24 cases, including one foreigner.

 Karnataka has 15 coronavirus patients.
 The number of cases in Ladakh rose to 13 and Jammu and Kashmir four.
 Telangana has reported 19 cases, which include 11 foreigners.
-Rajasthan has also reported 17 cases, including that of two foreigners.
-Gujarat has reported seven cases so far.
+Rajasthan has reported 17 cases, including two foreigners.
+Gujarat has seven cases.

+In Haryana, there are 17 cases, which include 14 foreigners.
+Tamil Nadu, Andhra Pradesh and Uttarakhand have reported three cases each.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)